josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 Choc v2 switches are also marginally taller than Choc v1, so they represent a small but meaningful change to ergonomics.
 All that makes Choc v2 good in theory, but suboptimal in practice (in this use case, at least), and so MoErgo chose once again to optimize for fit over compatibility, which I see as a good thing.

-Still, it can be very challenging to find Choc keycaps.
+Still, again: it can be very challenging to find Choc keycaps.
 They're a small fraction the popularity of Cherry.
 MoErgo sells a few add-on packs, but they're not much.
 A lot of popular keycap manufacturers don't even offer Choc sets, but some do.

 ## Summary